rafacapa/prestashop-docker-compose/README.md

 # docker compose yml for prestashop 1.7

-My way to install and initiate prestashop from scratch.
+My way to install and initiate prestashop using bitnami mariadb and prestahsop images.
 For developer porpouse.

-Prestashop image is built from [official prestashop docker image](https://github.com/PrestaShop/docker)
+Used [Bitnami MariaDB image]https://github.com/bitnami/bitnami-docker-mariadb and [Bitnami Prestashop image]https://github.com/bitnami/bitnami-docker-prestashop